RanaElGahawy/CalendarEffect/index.md

 </iframe>

-<p>The plot shows the evolution of annual trading volume from 1962 to 2020.
-Overall, trading activity exhibits a strong upward long-term trend, indicating a substantial increase in market participation and liquidity over time.
-Since calendar effects are often linked to investor behavior and trading activity, failing to account for volume dynamics may confound calendar effect estimate.
-So incorporating volume as a control variable or analyzing calendar effects within homogeneous sub-periods becomes essential. <br>
-The plot shows the average annual return from 1962 to 2020.
-Overall, returns are predominantly positive, fluctuating around a small positive mean.
+Over the 1962–2020 period, annual returns consistently lean positive.
 It means that returns are positive on average over the long run, despite year-to-year volatility.
 There are occasional negative returns (for example mid-1970s, late 2000s).
 Since the unconditional mean return is small, any calendar effects are expected to be weak relative to overall volatility.
 Moreover, the absence of a strong time trend in average returns supports a key assumption of calendar effect studies: return stationarity over time.
 This makes the dataset appropriate for isolating return differences attributable to calendar variables rather than structural change.
 It allows calendar-related differences to be analyzed without being confounded by structural market changes. </p>

 ## Getting an initial sense of the calendar effects